Apple Music for Artists has a set of Promote tools that are easy to ignore and expensive to ignore.

 Promote works best when the artist page and catalog are ready:

-- correct links and credits
+- Correct links and credits.
+Check that collaborator credits are accurate.

 If a new listener clicks through and finds an empty‑feeling page, you lose the session.

-- Apple Music for Artists: Promote overview.
+- Replace Apple Music for Artists analytics